Skip to content

 Who's behind this

-Everything you'll learn in this program is something the curriculum author does every day, not something they theorised about.
+Everything you'll learn in this program is something the curriculum author does every day, with a real fleet, against a shipping product.
+Not theorised.
+Not from a deck.

 Writing